An unknown malware

 • Disk serials (NVMe etc.)

 Anti-VM: Sandbox aware malware can render even a sophisticated sandbox largely ineffective, ultimately forcing a manual analysis.
-If malware detects when it is running in a virtual machine, and in such cases, it may refrain from executing any malicious actions.
+If malware detects that it is running in a virtual machine, it may refrain from executing any malicious actions.

-All of these listed features are required in any commercial software if you want even a basic level of copy protection.
-For example, using the disk’s serial number allows you to bind the license to a specific device.
+All of these features are commonly used in commercial software to provide even a basic level of copy protection.”.
+For example, using the disk's serial number allows you to bind the license to a specific device.
 And for obvious reasons, any function related to copy‑protection must of course be virtualized.